-In addition to college publications and faculty and student scholarship, the Hope College Digital Commons repository includes finding aids for collections in the Joint Archives of Holland and some digital collections and oral histories.
+In addition to college publications and faculty and student scholarship, the Hope College Digital Commons repository includes some digital collections and oral histories from the Joint Archives of Holland.

 The following archives and college history materials are currently available in Hope College Digital Commons: